wassname/discovering_latent_knowledge/mjc_notes.md

 istral istaea, because maybe I need a chat not a code model.
 It is uncensored!

+QC

-- [ ] I have poor choice coverag however
-maybe I should just use the huggingface chat template? https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1
+- [x] I have poor choice coverag however maybe I should just use the huggingface chat template? https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1

 - [ ] Also I may be intervening to much, as I get nonsensicle answers.
 I need to add the intervention QC!

+- [x] Why does wizard-vicuna not work... it's because of the stupid <s> token I think.
+It wasn't trained with it and it drops context

+- [x] Oh it looks like my few shots might be wrong?? - fixes

+# 2023-10-28 12:33:27

+OK intervening in minstral is likely to give nans :bug:

+OK it happens with some interventions.
+The negative one?
+Maybe it's not valid to reverse it?!